arkokoley/saadhn/readme.md

 In order to execute the program in Linux, first you should give it permission to the App:

-`sudo chmod u+x Saavn`
+`sudo chmod u+x Saadhn`
-`./Saavn`
+`./Saadhn`

 ## Contributions

 Contributions are welcome!
-For feature requests and bug reports please submit an [issue](https://github.com/arkokoley/saavn/issues).
+For feature requests and bug reports please submit an [issue](https://github.com/arkokoley/saadhn/issues).

 ## Build